conan-io/conan-io.github.io/_posts/2023-04-24-tensorflow-lite-conan-cpp-mobile-ml-guide.markdown

                       opencv::opencv)
 {% endhighlight %}

-On the Conan side we just need to create a conanfile.py declaring the dependencies for the project.
+To make Conan install the libraries and generate the files needed to build the project with CMake, we simply need to create a conanfile.py that declares the dependencies for the project.

 {% highlight python %}